Edinburgh College of Art 74 Lauriston Place, Edinburgh Old Town EH3 9DF | |

 Discussion, performance and interactive events have become prominent features of the Festival, complementing the more traditional interview-style conversations and readings, and contributing to the Book Festival’s reputation as a powerful forum for the public to exchange views with writers and experts on a wide range of issues: social, ethical and political as well as literary and cultural.
 At the heart of the Book Festival’s activity is an integrated approach to creative learning and education, with the aim of expanding participation in democratic discussion, fostering a love of reading and developing engaged, knowledgeable audiences of all ages and backgrounds.

-The 2025 Edinburgh International Book Festival returns from Saturday 9th to Sunday 24th August.
+The 2025 Edinburgh International Book Festival returns from Saturday 9th to Sunday 24th August with the Theme 'Repair'.

 READ MORENT Art Month is a month-long celebration of the incredible arts quarter in Edinburgh's New Town.